|

 Sharing is caring!
 If you love this post, please share!

 When I found out I was pregnant, I wasn’t sure I wanted to go the natural birth route.
 Honestly, it sounded a little scary!
 But as my pregnancy progressed, I knew that I wanted to at least give natural childbirth a try.
-After two natural childbirths, I can share with you the real things that helped to reduce labor pain during natural childbirth.
+After three natural childbirths, I can share with you the real things that helped to reduce labor pain during natural childbirth.

 I had this idea in my head with my first childbirth that the pain of labor was blown out of proportion.
 I mean, women have been doing this for thousands of years, so it couldn’t be that bad… right?